The Power of Micro Turbines

 Micro turbines are best suited to run at full output and deliver the maximum amount of electricity and heat to a facility all the time, Blubaugh said.
 Building loads or power demands vary throughout the day.
 There needs to be spare capacity available for when the utility cannot provide power.

 “Micro turbines are a great piece of equipment to have for a facility,” Blubaugh said, “especially one like a hotel that has high power and hot water load.
 When applied to the right facility, they’re a great way to reduce your utility bills.
 You’re using more of the energy within the natural gas rather than just paying for power and heat separately.”
+This would be a good way to save on gas and other utilities, especially when coupled with the best Business Gas plan available, to decrease expenditure as best as possible.

 The system must be able to transition to island mode or off grid to meet power demands.
 An existing diesel generator can pick up some of the load as well.
 All of the components have to be timed and sequenced appropriately.